RossPaterson/advent-of-code/2016/Notes.md

 ## Day 21: Scrambled Letters and Hash

 The second part is the inverse of the first.
-The inverse is not unique on example, but is on puzzle input.
+The inverse is not unique on the example, but is on puzzle input.

 ## Day 22: Grid Computing